Turkey says two killed in car bomb attack near Syria border

 Turkey views the YPG as a terrorist organization linked to Kurdish insurgents on its own soil.
 The group was not immediately available for comment.

+The Arab inhabitants of the area look at Ankara as their protector and accuse the Syrian Kurdish militia of forcibly pushing out the tribal population from these border area where they claim the YPG has sought to change its demography.

+The U.S.-backed Syrian Kurdish militia refutes those claims and says Turkey has expansionist designs.
+It also defends policies that adversaries say discriminate against Arabs as redressing historic grievances as persecuted Kurds.

-Reporting by Suleiman Al-Khalidi in Amman and Tuvan Gumrukcu in Ankara; Editing by Alison Williams and Nick Macfie
+Reporting by Suleiman Al-Khalidi in Amman and Tuvan Gumrukcu in Ankara; Editing by Alison Williams, Nick Macfie and Dan Grebler